-20 best executive assistant tools you should know about
+20 best executive assistant tools & apps you should know about

 With task after task to cross off the list, communications and agendas to manage, the working life of an executive and administrative assistant is a very busy one.
 Here’s where the helping hand of technology can offer game changing possibilities.